rayanc72/FortGraph/README.md

 FortGraph is a lightweight toolkit for generating and exploring dependency graphs for Fortran codebases.
 The project was created to address the limited availability of open-source tools for parsing, visualizing, and understanding the structure of Fortran software.

+Download and open FortGraph.html in a browser to get started.

 <p align="center">